Western Australia travel restrictions: Where you can go in October 2020

 There are no restrictions as to who can book flights from or around Western Australia.
 However, keep in mind that many airlines have pared back or cancelled some or all of their services.

-At the time of writing, only Qantas and Air North are offering instate services.
+As of 9 October, Qantas, Virgin Australia, Regional Express Airlines, Air North and Alliance Airlines are offering intrastate services.
 On top of a limited frequency of flights, services are generally more expensive than they were before COVID-19.
 You can check flight routes and prices on Skyscanner.

-When flying, you'll likely notice added health and safety measures such as enhanced cleaning and masks and sanitising wipes for all customers.
+When flying, health and safety measures such as enhanced cleaning and masks and sanitising wipes for all customers are in place.

 It's advised that Western Australians don't travel interstate, unless it's essential.
 If you do, you may be subject to mandatory isolation in both directions.

 A limited number of interstate flights are running daily.